AI Writing Assistant vs Human Writer: 2024 Output Quality, Cost & Efficiency Showdown

 Accuracy & Fact-Checking

 This is a major weak point for many AI writing tools.
 LLMs are trained on vast datasets, but they can regurgitate incorrect or outdated information.
 AI can “hallucinate” facts, fabricating details that don’t exist.
 Always double-check AI-generated content for accuracy, especially when dealing with factual or technical subjects.
-Newer tools like Perplexity AI attempt to address this by providing citations alongside content, but verification is still essential.
+Newer tools like Perplexity AI AI attempt to address this by providing citations alongside content, but verification is still essential.

 Creativity & Nuance